ErwanBarbedor/Plume_-_TextEngine/readme.md

 The value of x is 5
 ```

-"#" is almost a macro, with one difference: whereas the macro will capture the first argument (if not in square brackets) as a single no-space, "#" will only capture a valid identifier, to lighten the burden of writing certain expressions.
+`#` behaves almost like a macro, with one difference: whereas the macro will capture the first argument (if not in square brackets) as a single no-space, "#" will only capture a valid identifier, to lighten the burden of writing certain expressions.

 For example, `foo x+1` is the same as `foo {x+1}`, but `#x+1` is the same as `#{x}+1`.
 If you want to apply `#` to the whole expression, type `#{x+1}`.